zorbaproject/pythonWordArt/README.md

 * horizon
 * stack-3d

-You can find all the images in the **examples** folder.
+You can find all the images in the [examples](https://github.com/zorbaproject/pythonWordArt/tree/master/examples) folder.

 ## HTML

-There is a simple HTML example in the pythonWordArt folder, of course you need also the css3wordart subfolder to make it work.
+There is a simple [HTML example](https://rawcdn.githack.com/zorbaproject/pythonWordArt/master/pythonWordArt/example.html) in the pythonWordArt folder, of course you need also the css3wordart subfolder to make it work.
 To change the text, just look for the **wordart-text** span.
 The content of the span will become the text, and the the **data-text** property will become the shadow.
 Usually, text and shadow are the same, but you can always use different phrases.

 ## Thanks to
-Arizzitano for his WordArt in CSS3+Javascript: https://github.com/arizzitano/css3wordart
+Arizzitano for his WordArt in CSS3+Javascript: https://github.com/arizzitano/css3wordart \
+The Qt Company for PySide2